aravind-manoj/ADCodec/README.md

 # ADCodec

-**ADCodec is a simple tool that transforms data from conventional file formats into advanced image code.
-Whether it's encrypting sensitive information for secure transmission or concealing files within images for covert communication, ADCodec offers a seamless solution.ADCodec ensures data integrity while enabling efficient decoding back to its original format.**
+**ADCodec is a tool to convert data from files into Advanced Image Code.
+It can encode all types of data/files into image format and can decode from the image format to its original format while ensuring the data integrity.**

 ## Features